ilmirmdh/Remote_Sensing_Guided_Soil_Sampling/README.md

 - Data preparation: This file contains code for preparing the data for analysis, including cleaning and preprocessing steps.

-- Outlier removal: This file contains code for identifying and removing outliers from the data.
+- Outliers removal: This file contains code for identifying and removing outliers from the data.

 - Unsupervised sampling selection: This file contains code for selecting soil samples using the K-Means algorithm.